 This page outlines how to create the key technical components required for distributing your container image solution with Google Cloud Marketplace.

-If you have questions during the onboarding process, talk to your GCP Marketplace Partner Engineer.
+If you have questions during the onboarding process, talk to your Google Cloud Marketplace Partner Engineer.
 If you don't know who your assigned Partner Engineer is, contact us at email@example.com.